audomsak/docker-workshop/full-lab.md

   docker image build .
   ```

-- Get list of images to demostarate that building a container image without repository and tag is hard to remember because Docker generated only image ID for the container image.
+- Get list of images to verify that building a container image without specifying repository and tag is hard to remember because Docker generated only image ID for the container image.

   ```sh
   docker image ls